sylvrs/libMarshal/README.md

 # libMarshal
-A small marshalling library used to encode/decode data from classes
+A small marshalling library used to encode/decode data from classes.

 ## Installation
 ### Composer